Internal and String Stability of an Observer-based Controller for Vehicle Platooning under the MPF Topology: Examples

 \section{Examples}

-In this section, the internal stability and the string stability of our proposed observer and controller are validated.
-We consider a platoon that consists of a leader and $7$ following vehicles with the linear model \eqref{platooning_dynamics}.
-Then, observer \eqref{observer_hatx} and controller \eqref{input} are used to make the platoon internally stable as well as string stable.
-Based on Assumption~\ref{assump_string_r} we set $r=\bar r=3$, which means only vehicles $ 3, 2 $ and $ 1 $ can get information from the leader vehicle and vehicles $ 7, 6, 5, 4 $ are connected to three vehicles directly ahead, as shown in Fig.~\ref{fig_communication_graph}.
-Vehicle $i$ starts at the point $-id$ and moves to reach the desired {speed}.
-Also, when the vehicles are moving with the desired {speed}, an external disturbance, $u_0(t) = A_0 \sin(\bar{\omega}_0 t)$ with the duration of one cycle (i.e., a time duration of $ 2\pi/\bar{\omega}_0 $), acts on the leader at $t=60 s$.
-The numerical values for the platoon parameters are listed in Table \ref{tab:Model Parameters}.
+Here, the internal stability and the string stability of our observer-based controller are validated.
+Also, the comparison of our controller (\eqref{hat_a_i} and \eqref{input}) in this paper and the following distributed PID controller~\eqref{input_bian} from~\cite{bian2019reducing} is demonstrated: where $ k_p = 0.1, k_v = 1.67, k_a = 0.84 $.
+As such, we use the same platoon parameters and PID controller~\eqref{input_bian} parameters as in \cite[Fig. 3(c)]{bian2019reducing}, which is listed in Table \ref{tab:Model Parameters}. {It is worth noting that this PID controller~\eqref{input_bian} is also widely used under MPF IFT in other platoon works; see, e.g., \cite{9801548,9301227}.} A platoon that consists of a leader and $7$ following vehicles is considered. $r=3$ means only vehicles $ 3, 2 $ and $ 1 $ can get information from the leader vehicle and vehicles $ 7, 6, 5, 4 $ are connected to three vehicles directly ahead, as shown in Fig.~\ref{fig_platoon}.
+Vehicle $i$ starts at the point $-iD$ and moves to follow the leader's {speed}.
+All followers' speeds and accelerations are set as $ 0 $. {One can check that the initial condition of our platoon system is safe, i.e., the unsafe condition~\eqref{safety_condition} is not satisfied. }